fema-ffrd/specs/docs/draft/orchestration/reference.md

 ### Argo Workflows Implementation

-This reference implementation demonstrates how Argo Workflows can satisfy the FFRD orchestration requirements.
-Argo Workflows is provided as one example of a compliant orchestration system, but other systems may be used as long as they meet the specification requirements.
+This reference implementation demonstrates how Argo Workflows could support FFRD orchestration needs.
+Argo Workflows is presented as one example of an orchestration system that offers relevant capabilities, alongside other potential solutions that could meet similar workflow requirements.

 #### Implementation Overview

-The reference implementation uses Argo Workflows running on Kubernetes to provide:
+The reference implementation uses Argo Workflows running on Kubernetes to illustrate:

-- DAG-based workflow execution with explicit task dependencies
+- DAG-based workflow execution patterns with explicit task dependencies
-- Container execution with shared volume access
+- Container execution approaches with shared volume access
-- Parallel task execution with parameterization
+- Parallel task execution techniques with parameterization
-- Shared volume management for data exchange between tasks
+- Shared volume management strategies for data exchange between tasks
-- Basic logging and monitoring capabilities
+- Logging and monitoring capabilities for workflow observability

 #### Example Workflow Structure